MIRA-KUMAR/Leetcode-Learning/README.md

     Note: The merging process must start from the root nodes of both trees.

 # LeetCode 783: Minimum Distance Between BST Nodes
 Given the root of a Binary Search Tree (BST), return the minimum difference between the values of any two different nodes in the tree.

+# LeetCode 938: You are given two binary trees root1 and root2.
+Imagine that when you put one of them to cover the other, some nodes of the two trees are overlapped while the others are not.
+You need to merge the two trees into a new binary tree.
+The merge rule is that if two nodes overlap, then sum node values up as the new value of the merged node.
+Otherwise, the NOT null node will be used as the node of the new tree.
+Return the merged tree.

+    Note: The merging process must start from the root nodes of both trees.

 # LeetCode 1085: Sum of Digits in the Minimum Number
 Given an integer array nums, return 0 if the sum of the digits of the minimum integer in nums is odd, or 1 otherwise.

 # LeetCode 1119: Remove Vowels from a String
 Given a string s, remove the vowels 'a', 'e', 'i', 'o', and 'u' from it, and return the new string.

 # LeetCode 1134: Armstrong Number